-The Access Yes Program assists landowners through management of hunters and anglers, providing sportsmen places to hunt and fish and reducing agricultural damage through hunter harvest.
-The Department benefits through increased wildlife management opportunities, increased license sales, reduced agricultural damage and providing quality hunting and fishing access to the public.
-During 2016, the Access Yes Program experienced many successes, including, but not limited to:
+The Access Yes Program assists landowners through management of hunters and anglers, providing sportsmen places to hunt and fish, and reducing agricultural damage through hunter harvest.
+The Department benefits through increased wildlife management opportunities, increased license sales, reduced agricultural damage, and providing quality hunting and fishing access to the public.
+During 2019, the Access Yes Program experienced many successes, including, but not limited to:

-- Providing access to 2,785,709 acres (1,758,632 acres of enrolled private and state lands, and 1,027,077 of public lands) for hunting within the boundaries of the WIHA and Hunter Management Area (HMA) programs.
-This included land in every county within Wyoming. - Providing additional access to 199,813 acres of public lands located outside the boundaries of the WIHA and HMA which would not have been accessible without the Access Yes program. - Providing fishing access to 3,845 lake acres and 88 stream miles through the Walk-in Fishing Area (WIFA) program. - Worked with the Department IT personnel to streamline the online permission slip process making it more user friendly for sportsmen and reducing problems associated with obtaining permission slips for the HMAs and the National Elk Refuge (NER). - Issued 24,894 online permission slips to 14,415 individual hunters for access to the HMA program and the NER. - Provided free hunting and fishing access on Walk-in Areas to anyone with the proper licenses.
-Many of the participants are families, contributing to the maintenance and enhancement of hunting and fishing traditions. - Responded to 94 e-mails received through the Access Yes program website regarding hunting, fishing, or the Access Yes Program.
-The majority of these e-mails (92%) were responded to within one day of receipt. - Successfully implemented the first year of the Voluntary Public Access and Habitat Incentive Program (VPA-HIP) grant.
-The Department was awarded \$1,198,122 over three years to be used for contract personnel time, supplies, promotion of the Access Yes program, Access Yes easements, and long-term easements. - Hunters surveyed during the 2015 hunting season for harvest results indicated 20% of antelope hunters (23% of nonresident, 16% of resident), 15% of deer hunters (13% of nonresident, 16% of resident), and 14% of elk hunters (12% of nonresident, 14% of resident) used either a WIHA or HMA to hunt on.
-This would equate to an estimated 8,188 antelope, 9,462 deer, and 8,989 elk hunters having used either a WIHA or HMA to hunt.
+- ➤ Providing access to 2,649,457 acres (1,719,697 acres of enrolled private and state lands, and 929,760 acres of public lands) for hunting within the boundaries of the WIHA and Hunter Management Area (HMA) programs.
+This included land in every county within Wyoming. - ➤ Providing additional access to 168,603 acres of public lands located outside the boundaries of the WIHA and HMA, which would not have been accessible without the Access Yes program. - ➤ Providing fishing access to 4,007 lake acres and 89 stream miles through the Walk-in Fishing Area (WIFA) program. - ➤ Starting work with the Department IT personnel to develop a new online permission slip database.
+The internal challenge of setting up permission slips online is becoming more complex.
+However, the process continues to be user friendly for sportspersons and current difficulties associated with obtaining permission slips for HMAs and the National Elk Refuge (NER) will be reduced in the future. - Additional support from the Cheyenne Game Warden, whose duties include assisting the Laramie Region Access Coordinator with the Access Yes Program. - ➤ Two new Access Coordinators replaced the previous Access Coordinators in the Casper and Laramie Regions. - ➤ Issued 27,808 online permission slips to 25,466 individual hunters for access to the HMA program and the NER. - ➤ Provided free hunting and fishing access on Walk-in Areas to anyone with the proper licenses.
+Many of the participants are families, contributing to the maintenance and enhancement of hunting and fishing traditions. - ➤ Responded to 105 e-mails received through the Access Yes program website regarding hunting, fishing, or the Access Yes Program.
+The majority of these e-mails (80%) were responded to within one day of receipt. - ➤ Hunters surveyed during the 2018 hunting season for harvest results indicated 22% of antelope hunters (25% nonresident, 17% resident), 17% of deer hunters (17% nonresident, 17% resident), and 14% of elk

-- Increased hunting access translates into improved wildlife population management and decreased agricultural damage through harvest. - > Increased license sales in hunt areas with difficult public access. - ➢ Hunters surveyed during the 2015 hunting season who indicated they were satisfied or very satisfied with the opportunity provided through the WIHA or HMA programs were 84% for antelope, 74% for deer, and 70% for elk.
-This is a 4% increase for antelope, a 2% increase for deer, and a 2% decrease for elk from 2014.
+- hunters (12% nonresident, 15% resident) used either a WIHA or HMA to hunt on.
+This would equate to an estimated 11,744 antelope, 10,796 deer, and 8,684 elk hunters having hunted either a WIHA or HMA. - ➤ Increased hunting access translates into improved wildlife population management and decreased agricultural damage through harvest. - Continued the Access Yes Patrol Enhancement (AYPE) plan.
+Regional Access Coordinators provided patrol assistance and hunter/landowner contacts to other regions during high use periods on Access Yes areas.
+Time spent by visiting Access Coordinators during high use periods were in the following counties: Goshen, Park, Big Horn, Lincoln, Uinta and Crook. - ➤ Increased license sales in hunt areas with difficult public access. - ➤ Hunters surveyed during the 2018 hunting season who indicated they were satisfied or very satisfied with the opportunity provided through the WIHA or HMA programs were 87% for antelope, 76% for deer, and 73% for elk.
+This is a 1% increase for antelope, while satisfaction for deer and elk fell by 1% from 2017.